sskelkar/autofilldb/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/sskelkar/autofilldb/blob/master/license)

 # autofilldb
 `autofilldb` is a lightweight library that can automatically populate mock data in database, while satisfying column constraints.
-It can be used to simplify setting up test data while writing database integration tests in a Spring based project.
+It can be used to simplify setting up test data while writing database integration tests in Java projects.

 Suppose you have an `employee` table that has an `id` column as the primary key and various other columns, some of which may have a `not null` constraint.
 You want to insert a new row in this table but you only care about the `id` field in your particular context.
 Normally you'd need to insert a value in all the mandatory columns.
 But with `autofilldb`, your data setup could be as simple as:
 ```